 \section{Numerical comparisons of sign estimators}

-Theorem \ref{convergence} states that the sign estimators provided by thresholded LASSO or thresholded BPDN allow to recover ${\rm S}(\beta)$ as long as the identifiability condition is satisfied.
-Another way to recover ${\rm S}(\beta)$ is to use a sign estimator provided by adaptive LASSO, proposed in \cite{zou}.
-Indeed, as claimed in \cite{zou} or \cite{huang}, if the weights for adaptive LASSO are based on sufficiently good estimator of $\beta$ one can obtain a sign estimator which is consistent for ${\rm S}(\beta)$ under much weaker assumptions than the irrepresentability condition.
-The purpose of this section is to provide a numerical comparison of sign estimators derived from LASSO, thresholded LASSO, thresholded BP and adaptive LASSO.
+Theorem \ref{convergence} states that the sign estimators provided by thresholded LASSO or thresholded BPDN can recover ${\rm S}(\beta)$ as long as the identifiability condition is satisfied.
+Another way to recover ${\rm S}(\beta)$ is to use a sign estimator provided by the adaptive LASSO proposed in \cite{zou}.
+Indeed, as claimed in \cite{zou} or \cite{huang}, if the weights for adaptive LASSO are based on an accurate estimator for $\beta$ one obtains a sign estimator that is consistent for ${\rm S}(\beta)$ under much weaker assumptions than the irrepresentability condition.
+In this section, we numerically compare the sign estimators obtained by LASSO, thresholded LASSO, thresholded BP and adaptive LASSO.
 We also include a comparison with LASSO-zero \cite{descloux}, which is a modification of the thresholded BP aimed at controlling the number of false discoveries.